leanprover-community/lean4game/doc/create_game.md

 NOTE: At present, only the images for a world are displayed.
 They appear in the introduction of the world.

+You can also embed images in the text as descriped in [Markdown](markdown.md).

 ## 7. Update your game

 In principle, it is as simple as modifying `lean-toolchain` to update your game to a new Lean version.
 However, you should read about the details in [Update An Existing Game](update_game.md).